Kentucky Retirement Systems Purchases 9,667 Shares of Wells Fargo & Company (NYSE:WFC)

 Wells Fargo & Company Increases Dividend

-The company also recently declared a quarterly dividend, which will be paid on Thursday, September 1st.
-Shareholders of record on Friday, August 5th will be issued a $0.30 dividend.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 1st.
+Investors of record on Friday, August 5th will be paid a dividend of $0.30 per share.
+The ex-dividend date is Thursday, August 4th.
 This represents a $1.20 annualized dividend and a yield of 2.74%.
-This is an increase from Wells Fargo & Company’s previous quarterly dividend of $0.25.
-The ex-dividend date is Thursday, August 4th.
-Wells Fargo & Company’s dividend payout ratio (DPR) is presently 28.78%.
+This is a boost from Wells Fargo & Company’s previous quarterly dividend of $0.25.
+Wells Fargo & Company’s payout ratio is currently 28.78%.

 Wells Fargo & Company Profile